Jewelry - Casting I

 Contact hours total

-1. Develop the basic skills necessary to create wax models in a controlled manner to use for casting.
+2. Apply basic skills necessary to create wax models for the casting process.

 3. Evidence skills necessary to sprue, invest and cast basic wax models into metal.

 4. Evidence a beginning level of craftsmanship and attention to detail in finished work.

 5. Combine design elements, unifying principles of design, and compositional strength in the development of assigned projects.